kubernetes/ingress-nginx/docs/admin.md

 ## Daemonset

-Neither a single pod or bank of generic controllers scales with the cluster size.
+Neither a single pod nor bank of generic controllers scale with the cluster size.
 If you create a daemonset of generic Ingress controllers, every new node automatically gets an instance of the controller listening on the specified ports.